 Award Presentation Video 2024

-Artist: Katie Miller Artwork: Saturday Morning My painting features two cups of coffee, a croissant, and newspaper, specifically the Atlanta Journal Constitution and the Dunwoody Crier.
-I decided to paint this specific design because coffee has always been special to me and my family.
+2025 Artist: Katie Miller Artwork: Saturday Morning I decided to paint this specific design because coffee has always been special to me and my family.
 My family always makes an effort to try local coffee shops in any town we visit, and I also currently work at Summit Coffee.
 I was inspired by the average order at Summit and the latte art I’ve learned to create at the cafe.
 Similarly, I wanted to paint a piece that I feel was representative of the Dunwoody community as well as myself.
-In the recent years, I’ve seen a growing support for and a trend in local coffee shops around Dunwoody.
 My painting highlights the trend and routine of many coffee drinkers.

-Artist: Sophia Mei Artwork: Quacking for Joy It reflects my love of spring and summer, with the vibrant and warm feeling of those seasons.
-The vivid color used in this piece emphasizes the happy and playful environment of the painting, capturing the eye.
-My artwork illustrates a rubber duck in water surrounded by slices of grapefruit.
-The water has striped, blue patterns, providing it with an abstract look.
+2025 Artist: Sophia Mei Artwork: Quacking for Joy It reflects my love of spring and summer, with the vibrant and warm feeling of those seasons.
+The vivid color used in this piece emphasizes the happy and playful environment of the painting.
 The floating duck symbolizes happiness and positivity, which matches the aim of the "Funwoody" stores and businesses – to offer a cheerful and fun environment.
 My aim with this artwork is to make people smile and spread positivity.
-Though my work is simple, it's interpretative, encouraging people to discover their own delight in its bright and cheerful composition.